Is Vegan Healthy? Beyond meat, Impossible Burger and Modern Plant Based Foods

 Source here accessed when article written.

-This is processed and does include refined ingredients, however from a sugar and nutritonal perspective this is a fantastic replacement for meat.
+This is processed and does include refined ingredients, however from a sugar and nutritional perspective this is a fantastic replacement for meat.
 It offers a legume based meat substitute which will deliver nutrients and fibre.
 Beyond burgers seem to have focused on whole foods with minimal additives.

 My honest verdict is that, despite my belief that processed foods are not progressive and that whole plant foods are better, this is a genuinely good protein source with great ingredients and nutrition.
-Also, we must confess - it is delicious.

 Is Impossible Burger Healthy